NicoVIII/CloudBackupEncryption/README.md

 The commands zip and unzip are called as well, so these must be accessible too.
 For most linux distributions this is given per default, as far as I know.

 ## Installation
 There are two ways of using these script.
-You can either use them as portable scripts or install them on your machine normally via a `.deb` package.
+You can either use them as portable scripts or install them on your machine normally via a `.deb` package (experimental).
 You can download this package on the [release page on github](https://github.com/NicoVIII/PGP-Backup/releases).
 If you install the `.deb` package, you do not need the scripts `pgpbackup-encrypt` and `pgpbackup-decrypt`.

 ## Usage